meshery/meshery/docs/README.md

   ```bash
   $ make site
   ```
-  *Note: From the Makefile, this command is actually running `$ bundle exec jekyll serve --drafts --livereload`.
-There are two Jekyll configuration, `jekyll serve` for developing locally and `jekyll build` when deploying for production based on differences of the handling of trailing slashes between Jekyll and GitHub Pages.*
+  *Note: From the Makefile, this command is actually running `$ bundle exec jekyll serve --drafts --livereload`.*

 ### 4. Create a Pull Request